 The rich and the poor, the backpacker, and the nouveau riche.
 Really riche.

 The sounds of spoken English heard frequently around town …

 What may be unusual is the number of retirees from Canada, USA, Europe, and Mexico City, mixed with and yet separated from local residents.
 What’s definitely unusual is the real estate for which some places reach seven figures in sticker price.
 As my friend wisely suggested: rent an apartment in Manhattan, but buy a winter house here in town.

+Born in this town, Ignacio Allende helped to shape the independence movement from Spanish colonial rule to create the United States of Mexico.
 For its historical and architectural significance, the town was declared a UNESCO Heritage Site in 2008.